Kids...Having Fun...Paying it Forward...Making a Difference

 “Our area is rich with exciting programs and extracurricular activities however many of these programs are not able to offer scholarships for those with financial need.
 Prior to the founding of the SKJAJA Fund, participation in many of these activities was not possible for children with limited financial resources.” – Angela Snider, on behalf of the CHCCS School Social Workers

-SKJAJA is focused on connecting kids in families with limited resources to the community through social and educational extracurricular activities and community service.
-SKJAJA helps students uncover their passions and bridges the gaps by paying for activities which aren’t covered by scholarships.
+SKJAJA enables kids to participate in extracurricular activities that they might not otherwise be able to enjoy.
+SKJAJA helps students ignite their spark and bridges the gaps by paying for activities which aren’t covered by scholarships.
 But, it’s not just about the sports, or arts, or academics.
-Grant recipients “pay it forward” through a community service project.
-Often, that connection with the community continues long after the requirement is fulfilled.
+Grant recipients “pay it forward” in the community, and often that connection with the community continues long after the pay it forward is complete.

 What do we fund?
 SKJAJA bridges the gap, by paying for activities that aren’t covered by scholarships or other sources:

 Enrichment classes such as: dance, art, gymnastics, tae kwon do, and cooking

 Many children can’t afford to participate in extracurricular activities, however these activities are crucial to a child’s development and long-term success.
 Studies show that students involved in after school programs have: